-3. Public Space
+Public Space

-- a.
-General Buildings and Ground Space: Every person with legitimate business at the University has the privilege of free access to public areas of the buildings and grounds during hours when they are open; such hours are determined by the president or designee.
-These areas include sidewalks, closed streets, entrances to buildings, and corridors in classroom and office areas, library reading rooms and common areas.
-The president or designee may deny this privilege of free access to an individual or group which disrupts the normal operation of the University. - b.
-Reservation of Space: Public space, as defined by this policy, may be reserved by registered student, faculty or staff organizations.
-Public groups, organizations, or agencies may reserve these areas if approved by Special Events and Scheduling.
-Soliciting for monetary reasons or selling will not be permitted in public areas except in cases of student organizations whose activities are approved through the Center for Campus Life or other University organizations as approved by the president or designee. - c.
-Use of Public Space vs. Reserving Space: A purposeful/intentional gathering of a group or individuals on a specific date/time/location on campus with the expectation that the space will be reserved upon arrival, requires a reservation through Special Events and Scheduling as well as a contract and certificate of insurance (if applicable).
-Groups or individuals without these expectations may be considered to be using areas on the USI campus as public space; accepting the space in, "as is" condition and/or avoiding areas being used for events (example: walking on campus).
+General Buildings and Ground Space: Every person with legitimate business at the University has the privilege of free access to public areas of the buildings and grounds during hours when they are open; the President or designee determines such hours.
+These areas include sidewalks, streets, lawns, lakes, trails, lobbies and corridors, library reading rooms and other common areas.
+The President or designee may deny this privilege of free access to an individual or group which disrupts the normal operation of the University.

+Reservation of Space: Reservations for use of public space, as defined by this policy, must be made through Special Events and Scheduling.

+Use of Public Space vs. Reserving Space: A purposeful/intentional gathering of a group of individuals on a specific date/time/location on campus with the expectation that the space will be reserved upon arrival, requires a reservation through Special Events and Scheduling.
+Groups or individuals without these expectations will be using areas on the USI campus as public space; accepting the space in, "as is" condition and/or avoiding areas being used for scheduled events (example: walking on campus).
-d.

 Responsibilities of the External (Non-University) User